nullpsifer/cryptosploit/README.md

 ## Installing

 Cryptosploit requires at least Python 3.7.
-The following non-standard packaes are required:
+The following non-standard packages are required:

 - tabulate
 - sslyze